mbejestar/GitHubCloneProject/README.md

-This is the description of my repo
+This repository is for practicing feature development with Git and GitHub.
+Modification in main branch.